arthur-v-abogadil/programming-foundations/README.md

 # Programming Foundations: How To Get Started in Web Development

-This contains the materials (Demo code and Presentaion Slides) i use for the seminar and workshop with the same title.
+This contains the materials (*Demo code and Presentation Slides*) i use for the seminar and workshop with the same title.

 ## Questions